riffelmaria/smallmammalsclassifier/README.md

 ## Contributing

 Contributions are welcome :)
-If you have ideas for improving the classifier, adding new species, or enhancing recall, precision, or F1, please submit a pull request.
+If you have ideas for improving the code, the classifier, adding new species, or enhancing recall, precision, or F1, please submit a pull request.
-Please take a look at CONTRIBUTING.md for more details.

 ## License